Edina Müller

-Edina Müller (born 28 June 1983) is a German 2.5 point wheelchair basketball player and KL1 canoeist.
+Edina Müller (born 28 June 1983) is a German 2.5 point wheelchair basketball player and KL1 Para canoeist.
 She played for ASV Bonn in the German wheelchair basketball league, and for the national team.
 As part of the German women's national wheelchair basketball team, she won bronze at the 2006 World Cup in Amsterdam, won three time European champions (in 2007, 2009, 2011), a silver medal at the 2008 Summer Paralympics in Beijing, and a gold medal at the 2012 Summer Paralympics in London.
 The team was voted 2008 Team of the Year in disabled sports, and Horst Köhler presented it with Germany's highest sports award, the Silbernes Lorbeerblatt (Silver Laurel Leaf).
 President Joachim Gauck awarded the team a second Silver Leaf after it won the gold medal at the 2012 Summer Paralympics.
 Müller was also a two-time U.S. champion (2006–2008) with her college team Illinois Fighting Illini at the University of Illinois at Urbana-Champaign, and helped ASV Bonn win the European Cup (Willi Brinkmann Cup) in Valladolid, Spain in 2009.
 From 2011 to 2014 she played for Hamburger SV.

 Müller retired from wheelchair basketball after the 2014 Women's World Wheelchair Basketball Championship in Toronto, at which she won silver, and took up canoeing.
 On 24 May 2015, she won silver in the women's KL1 200 m race at the 2015 ICF Canoe Sprint World Cup in Duisburg.
 On 19 May 2016, she won gold in the event at the 2016 ICF Canoe Sprint World Cup in Duisburg.